bytesized/bcalc/README.md

 ### Multisession support

 bcalc can remember the input and variable history from previous sessions.
 This feature currently won't work properly, however, unless the environment is set up properly.
-This set up is performed automatically when via the installer for my [utilities](https://github.com/bytesized/utilities).
+This set up is performed automatically when installed via [my utilities](https://github.com/bytesized/utilities) installer.

 ### Commands